ijs32/safe-drive-cv/README.md

 ## Suggestions

 I would suggest opening your browser and searching for VScode. its the easiest and most used code editor.
 Once its installed, open it and press `Command + Shift + P` this will open a little search bar at the top, type command `Shell command` and select the install option.
 Now, when you open your terminal and `cd DriveMate/future-NSA-backdoor` to this project, you can type the command `code .` to open the folder in VScode.
 Its good to learn to use the terminal because you'll be using it to run any files with `python filename.py`.

-## Short Description of Project Structure

-`./torch` contains all the files regarding the actual model. its very much a work in progress and the current model (`./torch/model.py`) is not going to be very useful to look at. ontop of the model, it has a file `./torch/dataset.py` which includes a dataset class `ImgDataset` which is used during model training and testing to load images.
-`./torch/helper.py` contains a few functions used during training and testing.
-`./torch/detect_image.py` is used for testing the model after it has been trained and saved.
-`./torch/train.py` where the training happens.

-`./training_data` contains all the photos i've taken and processed.
-`./training_data/classification_training_data/` is empty because I can't store gigabytes of pictures on github.
-`./training_data/segmentation_training_data` 500 pictures in the folder `/segmentation_images` along with an annotations file. this annotations file was created using [CVAT](https://www.cvat.ai/) and contains the coordinates for the boxes I drew around the phone. this will be used to train the model to determine where in the photo the phone is.

-`./capture.py` is used to take pictures using openCV. the file also adds noise and random vertical and horizontal flips.